juan-carlos-trimino/Docker-Images/Docker.md

 >`PS C:\>` <kbd>Ctrl</kbd>+<kbd>Shift</kbd>pq

 **[USER](https://docs.docker.com/engine/reference/builder/#user)**<br>
+The instruction sets the user to use in any subsequent **RUN**, **CMD**, or **ENTRYPOINT** instructions.

 **Security**<br>
+There are two approaches to run a container *without* the root/administrator user.
+- Use the USER instruction in the Dockerfile.
+- Use the flag --user (-u) in the `docker run` command, which overrides the USER instruction in the Dockerfile.

 **`Linux`**<br>
+In most Linux distributions, the user with an *ID 0* is called the *root* (super, administrator) user.
+In the Linux kernel there are two types of processes, privileged and unprivileged processes.
+A privileged process runs with the user ID 0 (root), and an unprivileged process runs with a nonzero user ID.
+When performing an operation, a privileged process bypasses all the kernel-level permissions checks, but an unprivileged process is subject to permission checks.

+247
+In Linux, all Docker containers, by default, run as the `root user`.
+Docker provides process isolation with six namespaces.
+In Linux, a namespace partitions kernel resources so that each running process has its own independent view of those resources.
+The mount namespace, which is one of the six namespaces, helps isolate one container's view of the filesystem from other containers and the host filesystem.

 It's important to set USER in all the Dockerfiles or change the user within an ENTRYPOINT or CMD instruction.

 Failure to do so will result in `processes running as `**`root`**` within the container`.
 As UIDs are the same within a container and on the host, should attackers manage to break the container, they will have root access to the host machine.
-When performing a task, a privileged process bypasses all the kernel-level permissions checks, while all the unprivileged processes are subject to permission checks.
-When performing a task, a privileged process bypasses all the kernel-level permissions checks, while all the unprivileged processes are subject to permission checks.

 **`Windows`**<br>